Armed Forces of the Philippines: History

 Pre-colonial Philippines maintained local militia groups under the barangay system.
 Reporting to the datu, these groups, aside from maintaining order in their communities, also served as their defense forces.
 With the arrival of Islam, the system of defense forces in the Mindanao region's sultanates under Muslim control mirrored those other existing sultanates in the region.
 These local warriors who were in the service of the Sultan were also responsible to qualified male citizens appointed by him.

 Designs of 20 uniforms of the Infantry Troop, Dragoons and Cavalry of the Philippines.
 1780.

 During the Spanish colonial period, the Spanish Army was responsible for the defense and general order of the archipelago in the land, while the Spanish Navy conducts maritime policing in the seas as well as providing naval logistics to the Army.
 The Guardia Civil took police duties and maintaining public order in villages and towns.
 In the early years of Spanish colonial era, most of the formations of the army were composed of conquistadors backed with native auxiliaries.
 By the 18th and 19th centuries, line infantry and cavalry formations were created composed of mixed Spanish and Filipino personnel, as well as volunteer battalions composed of all-Filipino volunteers during the later half of the 19th Century.
 Units from other colonies were also levied to augment the existing formations in the Philippines.
 Almost all of the formations of the Spanish Army in the archipelago participated in the local religious uprisings between 17th and 19th centuries, and in the Philippine Revolution in 1896 fighting against the revolutionary forces.
 At the peak of the revolution, some Filipinos and a few Spaniards in the Spanish Army, Guardia Civil, and Navy defected to the Philippine Revolutionary Army.

 General Emilio Aguinaldo's aides wearing Rayadillo and white drill military uniforms.

 The Spanish cession of the Philippines in the 1898 Treaty of Paris put the independence of the newly declared Southeast Asian republic in grave danger.
 The revolutionaries were fighting desperately as the American forces already landed in other islands and had taken over towns and villages.
 The Americans established the Philippine Constabulary in 1901 manned by Filipino fighters and used against Gen. Aguinaldo who was later captured.

-On April 9, 1902, Philippine President Gloria Macapagal Arroyo proclaimed that the Philippine–American War had ended on April 16, 1902, with the surrender of General Miguel Malvar.
+The Philippine-American War was officially ended on April 16, 1902, with the surrender of General Miguel Malvar.
+This date of official ending of the war was affirmed President Gloria Macapagal Arroyo on April 9, 2002, during the centennial celebration of the end of war.
 Since the beginning of American rule in the Philippines, the United States Army had taken the responsibility for the defense of the country in the land, and the United States Navy in the seas until the passage of the National Defense Act of 1935 which called for a separate defense force for the Philippines.